-Pause reps are not really intended to be performed with heavy resistances, but rather around 50-60% (in the start at least).
-There’s a lot of stress placed on the lower back while paused with heavy weight.
+Pause reps are not really intended to be performed with 90% your max or above, but rather around 60-85% (under most training circumstances and needs).
+There’s a lot of stress placed on the lower back while paused with heavy resistance.

 Other benefits received through pause reps are:

-Grip strength definitely gets improved since you stop mid pull and have to hold that weight for a few seconds.
-Doesn’t sound like a long time, but doing them after sets of heavy pulls you will think differently.
+Grip strength definitely gets improved since you stop mid pull and have to hold that weight for the set amount of seconds.
+Doesn’t sound like a long time, but do them and you will think differently.

-Time under tension is again a determining factor with this type of deadlift.
+Time under tension is again a determining factor with this type of deadlift also.
 Having to pause with the weight not only increases time in general, but the other concept to this is more attention on muscle building for the core, back, and legs.

 Rack and Block Pulls

 Now it’s time to take away portions of the deadlift to work on concentric strength and lockout.
 Rack pulls and block pulls are basically the same, but just noting the equipment used to separate the height of the bar from the floor.

 Both are as their names imply.
 Rack pulls means you pull the bar from the safety handles on a power rack.
 Then block pulling is when the weight is on top of blocks that are set at various heights.

 The point is to have the bar height placed shin to just below the knee (usually).